htdebeer/pandocomatic/index.md

 pandocomatic --config my-config.yaml some-file-to-convert.md
 ```

-A *pandocomatic configuration file* contains two sections:
+A *pandocomatic configuration file* contains two properties:

 1.  global `settings`
 2.  external `templates`

-These two sections are discussed after presenting an example of a
+These two properties are discussed after presenting an example of a
 configuration file.
 For more in-depth information about pandocomatic
 templates, please see the [Chapter on pandocomatic
 templates](#pandocomatic-templates).